If you have too many roosters, a simple solution is to start a rooster flock. A rooster flock is a flock that consists

 Introducing New Roosters to Your Rooster Flock

-There are a few different ways to integrate new roosters into your rooster flock.
-One way is to simply put the new rooster in the pen and make sure that he isn't hurt too badly by the existing roosters.
-When you have less roosters in your rooster flock, this method is more successful.
+There are a few different ways to introduce new roosters into your existing flock.
+One way is to simply put the new rooster in the pen and watch to make sure the other roos don't beat on him too much.
+When you have less roosters in your flock, this method is more successful.
 It also works better if you have generally mild mannered or younger roosters.

-Another method of integrating roosters into your rooster flock is putting them into a smaller cage within the main rooster pen.
+Another method of integrating roosters into your rooster flock involves putting them into a smaller cage within the main rooster pen.
 I have had success with this method, and it's been helpful when the above method didn't work.
-It's especially useful when you have a larger number of roosters or a more assertive flock.
+It's usually necessary when you have a larger number of roosters or a more assertive flock.

-I usually will only keep the rooster(s) in the smaller cage for a day or two, but if you feel that they need to be in there longer, then go ahead!
+I usually only keep the rooster(s) in the smaller cage for a day or two, but if you feel that they need to be in there longer, then go ahead!
 I find that a large dog crate is usually sufficient when adding new roosters using this method.